wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-aadconnect-health-requirements.md

 ### Download the Azure AD Connect Health Agent

-To get started using Azure AD Connect Health you can download the latest version of the agent here:  [Download Azure AD Connect Health Agent.](http://download.microsoft.com/download/9/F/5/9F53F124-C990-42D2-8A32-6D352A67762B/AdHealthAdfsAgentSetup.exe) Ensure that you’ve added the service from Marketplace before installing the agents.
+To get started using Azure AD Connect Health you can download the latest version of the agent here:  [Download Azure AD Connect Health Agent.](http://download.microsoft.com/download/9/F/5/9F53F124-C990-42D2-8A32-6D352A67762B/AdHealthAdfsAgentSetup.exe) Ensure that youâve added the service from Marketplace before installing the agents.

 ### Outbound connectivity to the Azure service endpoints